0xfedcafe/sneakers_farm/README.md

 ## Extended version

-I decide to improve basic api for a bit and added some featured, which you can find on `extended` branch.
+I decided to improve basic API for a bit and added some featured, which you can find on the extended branch.

 # Installation